Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 ## Root element attributes

-- `SpeciesName`: This is used to be able to make references to the item, as well as determine what to remove when [overriding](../Intro/Overrides.md).
-If `SpeciesTranslationOverride` and `DisplayName` are not defined, it is also used to fetch the required [name](Text.md) to display in the player's inventory.
+- `SpeciesName`: Used for referencing the character, like [Item identifier](../ContentTypes/Item.md).
 - `VariantOf`: If defined, this tells the game to inherit the child elements and attributes of another species.
 More details in the [Variants](#variants) section.
-- `SpeciesTranslationOverride`: If defined, this is the tag used to fetch the name to display when hovering over this character or selecting it in the character editor.
+- `SpeciesTranslationOverride`: References to another species.
+Used only if we want to reuse the name defined for it in the [Text files](../ContentTypes/Text.md).
-- `DisplayName`: If defined, this is displayed when hovering over this character or selecting it in the character editor.
+- `DisplayName`: Overrides the name of the character, shown to the player.
+Leave blank, if the name is defined in the [Text files](../ContentTypes/Text.md) (e.g. `<character.crawler>Crawler</character.crawler>`)!
 - `Group`: If defined, different species of the same group consider each other friendly and do not attack each other.
 - `Humanoid`: If set to `true`, the character is a humanoid and has different animation constraints relative to non-humanoid characters.
 - `HasInfo`: If set to `true`, [jobs](Jobs.md) can be assigned to characters of this species.
 - `SpecifierTags`: If set to `true` and `HasInfo` is also set to true, tags can be attached to characters of this species.
 More details in the [Characters with specifier tags](#characters-with-specifier-tags) section.
-- `CanInteract`: If set to `true`, this character can interact with items and other characters in the level.
+- `CanInteract`: If set to `true`, this character can interact with items.
 - `Husk`: If set to `true`, this character is treated as a husk by the AI.
-- `UseHuskAppendage`: If set to `true`, and `Husk` is set to `true`, then this husk has a husk appendage.
+- `UseHuskAppendage`: If set to `true`, this character uses a special husk appendage, attached to the ragdoll, when it turns into a husk.
+The appendage is defined in the character file of the huskified species, e.g. `<huskappendage affliction="huskinfection" path="Content/Characters/Humanhusk/Huskappendage.xml" />` in Humanhusk.xml.
-- `NeedsAir`: If set to `true`, this character needs to be in a hull full with air to survive; this also makes the character vulnerable to high pressure when swimming outside of the submarine.
+- `NeedsAir`: If set to `true`, this character needs oxygen to survive.
+This also makes the character vulnerable to high pressure when swimming outside of the submarine.
-- `NeedsWater`: If set to `true`, this character needs to be in water to survive.
+- `NeedsWater`: If set to `true`, the character slowly suffocates when it's not in water, like a fish.
 - `CanSpeak`: If set to `true`, this character is able to send messages in the chat.
-- `UseBossHealthBar`: If set to `true`, this character's health is shown at the top of the player's screen when within range.
+- `UseBossHealthBar`: If set to `true`, this character's health is shown at the top of the player's screen when they are in an active encounter.
-- `Noise`: How much sound this character makes when moving, which determines the range in which AI can detect it.
+- `Noise`: Determines the amount of sound this character makes when it moves, affecting how far the other monsters can detect the character.
+Also the character's size affects this.
 Defaults to 100.
-- `Visibility`: This value is used as part of the calculation AI makes to determine whether or not it can see this character.
+- `Visibility`: Defines how visible the character is to the other monsters.
+Also the character size and the movement speed affects the actual range in which the monsters can detect the character.
 Defaults to 100.
 - `BloodDecal`: The identifier of the [decal](Decals.md) to use when this character bleeds.
-- `BleedParticleAir`: The identifier of the [particle](Particles.md) to use when bleeding out of water.
+- `BleedParticleAir`: The identifier of the [particle](Particles.md) to use when bleeding in dry places.
 - `BleedParticleWater`: The identifier of the [particle](Particles.md) to use when bleeding in water.
 - `BleedParticleMultiplier`: A multiplier to increase or decrease the number of bleeding particles to create.
 - `CanEat`: If set to `true`, this character is able to eat bodies.
 This only works for non-humanoids.